laoluadewoye/Unet-Practice/README.md

 From there, I learned what Attention was and created my own simple version of that with some guidance.
 From there, I beefed up the model with some batch modularization, activation functions, and added the ability to enable and disable stuff through optional parameters.
-I am using the MNIST dataset to mess around with it and see how it works.

-I'm currently working on the diffusion part of it, but feel free to explore.
-Here is the colab I am using since my computer does not have cuda enabled for pytorch and installing it would...be a pain I am not dealing with right now.
+Lastly, I added the ability to use time embeddings and created a diffusion "shell" model that can sit around the UNET to handle all the denoising steps for a complete diffusion model.

+I am still working on adding more and more to it, and currently it is kind of a trash image generator, but the more options I add to it, the more customizable I can make everything at the click of a button which is nice.

-# Google Colab
+# Google Colab Link

-You can use GPUs for free as of February 2025.
+You can use GPUs for free as of February 2025, but it has a limited runtime.
 You can just copy my stuff into your own notebook if you want.
 There is also a requirements folder to timestamp what library versions I use.

 https://colab.research.google.com/drive/1lOn-XvXf3O6jaqZSc4LVkkmBC5E6EHf7?usp=sharing

+After I found out about the limited runtime, I had to create my own local environment.
+I have an nvidia drive, and pytorch has resources on how to download the necessary stuff. https://pytorch.org/get-started/locally/

+My suggestion is to pick a drive with a decent amount of space you can play around and create a virtual environment, and when you are installing, pick a place with a good connection.
+The stuff in my requirements folder took up around 2.5GB of space.